paulkienitz/SPARE/spare05 README.md

 If the new data doesn’t download within this many seconds, the operation fails.
 The supported range is from 0 to 3600, and the default is to leave it up to the browser.
 Fractional values such as 1.25 are supported.
-You can set a different default globally by putting a number in the global variable **`SPARE.timeout`**.
 If the time expires, the returned promise will be rejected with a `SPAREError` object, extended with an `httpStatus` property set to 408 (Request Timeout), and `httpMessage` set to "SPARE time limit exceeded (_ seconds)" instead of "Request Timeout".
 (All internal error messages start with the word "SPARE".)
 *Note* that setting a large value does not prevent the browser or host from failing the operation sooner.

 The later parameters are optional, and it is common to call `replaceContent` with only three parameters (or even just two), as most users don’t need to specify a timeout or send a post request.

-You can set a timeout for all calls by assigning a value to the `SPARE.timeout` property instead of passing it as a parameter.
+You can set a default timeout for all calls by assigning a value to the **`SPARE.timeout`** property instead of passing it as a parameter.
 That’s one of several exposed properties you can set — the other are described in a later section.
 If the parameter is passed, it overrides the property.